Oklahoma vs. Baylor NCAA Football Odds, Plays and Insights | November 13, 2021

 Baylor Stats and Trends

-- Baylor has played nine games, with six wins against the spread.

-- The Bears covered the spread in their only game when underdogs by 5.5 points or more.

-- Baylor's games this year have hit the over six times in nine opportunities (66.7%).
+- Baylor's games this year have gone over the total in six out of nine opportunities (66.7%).

-- Baylor is 6-2 against the spread and 7-1 overall in games when it puts up more than 24.2 points.
+- When Baylor scores more than 24.2 points, it is 6-2 against the spread and 7-1 overall.

-- When Baylor churns out over 381.6 yards, the team is 5-2 against the spread and 6-1 overall.
+- Baylor is 5-2 against the spread and 6-1 overall when the team piles up over 381.6 yards.

 - The Bears have nine giveaways this season, while the Sooners have 15 takeaways .